 Choosing an Oral Surgeon

 The team at Stapleton Modern Dental includes a Stapleton-area oral surgeon, as well as all the dental professionals you need.
 Most patients will visit the oral surgeon for dental implants, wisdom teeth removal, corrective jaw surgery or oral pathology.
-Our office offers a number of sedation options to make sure you are comfortable during your visit.

 To set up an appointment with an oral surgeon, please call us at 303-785-8991 or fill out the form on our website.
 If you’re not sure if you need a surgeon, you can set up a consultation with one of our dentists who can assess your case.